 Arguably the most important admission factor that medical schools consider is GPA, both overall and science GPA.
 Most of the required courses for medical school (such as biology, chemistry, physics, and math) are included in the science GPA.
 Now if you are a science major, then most likely the science GPA will consist of more than just those required pre-requisite courses.
 However, if you are non-science major, such as history, the pre-requisite courses will make up most, if not all, of your science GPA.
 Medical schools do not care how many science classes you have taken and how many non-science classes you have taken.
 They only care about how well you did in the classes you did take.
 This is why many medical school admission counselors will advise you to carefully choose your major based on your preferences and talents; you want to make sure your GPA is as high as possible.

 Conclusion?
 If you have the desire of entering medical school, you should choose a particular major because you like and excel in it.
 If you love art, major in art.
 If you love biology, major in biology.
 If you love chemistry, major in chemistry.
+You can major in anything.
 Regardless of your major, you will have to take pre-requisite science courses and have to do well in them.
 Majoring in a field students like and are good at will likely increase their GPA, and higher the GPA, the higher the chances you have at getting into medical school.